wrkzcoin/wrkzcoin/LITESNAPSHOT.md

 # Lite Node Snapshots

+> A shorter, cross-linked version of this page is published at
+> <https://docs.wrkz.work/guides/lite-snapshots/>.
+This file stays the long form.

 A lite node saves disk but not time: it still downloads every block from genesis and builds the key output and key image indexes from them.
 On a modest machine that is a day; on a laptop it has been measured at two to three.
 A snapshot replaces that work